coderberry/airbrake-grails/README.md

 ## Compatibility

-This plugin is compatible with Grails version 2.0 or greater.
+This plugin is compatible with Grails version 3.0 or greater.
 A backport to Grails 1.3 is available on the [grails-1.3 branch] (https://github.com/cavneb/airbrake-grails/tree/grails-1.3).
+A backport to Grails 2.2 is available on the [grails-2.2 branch] (https://github.com/cavneb/airbrake-grails/tree/grails-2.2).

 ## Release Notes

+* 1.0.0.RC1 - 2015/07/27
+    * Support for Grails 3.0. #40
+* 0.9.4 - 2013/06/25
+    * Bug fix.
+AirbrakeNotifier.notify no longer throws under any circumstance.
+* 0.9.3 - 2013/05/10
+    * New feature to enable/disable notification send while the plugin is running #31
+    * New configuration option to filter exceptions by name or pattern #34
+    * Bug fix.
+Don't send notifications synchronously by default #26
+    * Bug fix.
+Handle empty backtrace more gracefully for Errbit #33
+    * Thanks to @domurtag for all the fixes
+* 0.9.2 - 2013/1/19
+    * Support for Grails 2.2 and Groovy 2.0 #27
-* 0.7 - 2012/09/21
+* 0.9.1 - 2012/11/30
+    * Notifications sent to Airbrake asynchronously by default using a thread pool of configurable size #20
+    * By default stack traces are filtered #19
+    * New configuration option to support custom stack trace filtering
-	* Added support for filtering parameters, session and cgiData. #2
+    * New configuration options for filtering params, session and cgi data independently
-* 0.7.1 - 2012/09/21
+* 0.9.0 - 2012/10/29
-	* Change supported Grails version to 2.0.0. #3
+    * Support for sending notifications to Airbrake asynchronously
+    * Added method to AirbrakeService set notification context information that will be used for any reported errors
+    * Simpler api to provide User Data.
+No need to implement UserDataService instead just set the context.
+(Breaking Change)
+    * All request headers now included when reporting an error.
-* 0.7.2 - 2012/09/24
+* 0.8.1 - 2012/10/19
-	* Added User Agent, Hostname and user data to notifications
+	* Better error message for uncaught exceptions. #18
 * 0.8 - 2012/10/16
 	* Simpler configuration (Breaking change)
 	* Default notification environment to current Grails environment. #9